-Boone Probably his most-often quoted thought on leadership, first shared in the 1980s, holds closely to his personal track record: “Be willing to make decisions.
+Probably his most-often quoted thought on leadership, first shared in the 1980s, holds closely to his personal track record: “Be willing to make decisions.
 That’s the most important quality in a good leader.
 Don’t fall victim to what I call the ready-aim-aim-aim-aim syndrome.
 You must be willing to fire.”

-Pickens is particularly fond of Ronald Reagan’s legacy of leadership, as evidenced by the following summary he offered for a book on the former president called, Reagan on Leadership: “President Reagan was one of the finest leaders of this century.
+Pickens was particularly fond of Ronald Reagan’s legacy of leadership, as evidenced by the following summary he offered for a book on the former president called, Reagan on Leadership: “President Reagan was one of the finest leaders of this century.
 Business leaders and entrepreneurs alike can learn from his management style and communication practices.
 Ronald Reagan always left an audience with the impression he was sincere, approachable, and a regular guy.
 These qualities are described in Reagan on leadership in a way that is invaluable for today’s executive.
 It should be required reading in business schools across America.”

-“There are three kind of managements,” he writes in Boone Pickens: The Luckiest Guy in the World.
+“There are three kind of managements,” he wrote in Boone Pickens: The Luckiest Guy in the World.
 “Some see changes coming well in advance and may even accelerate the process.
 Some see changes coming just in time to adjust before it’s too late.
 Some never see changes coming, so they don’t adjust.